evprado849/cse15l-lab-reports/lab-report-1-week-2.md

 * In this class, we learn techniques/basics about connecting remotely to a server.
-* To connect to a remote server (for this class) open VSCode and the terminal and type the following:
+* To connect to a remote server (for this class) open VSCode and the terminal and type the following: (Don't type the $)

 `$ ssh cs15lsp22zzz@ieng6.ucsd.edu `
 * zzz in cs15lsp22zzz@ieng6 is your own login to connect to the server.